kyriacospap/ReinforcementTetris/README.md

 # Learning to play Tetris with Deep Reinforcement Learning

-Variation Names and what is exactly used in each case, is hopefully explained thoroughly in the Dissertation Document 😄

 The main environment use was tetrisActions.py

 The main folder used was Variation B agents.